This page is part of our A to Z index of California weekend getaway destinations.

 Pismo Beach is Popular For: Family outings, outdoor recreation, driving off-road vehicles on the sand dunes, beach camping, fishing and beach play

 Pismo Beach is within 200 miles of Bakersfield, Fresno, Modesto and San Jose.

-Northwest Marin County offers bucolic countryside views over the scenic Tomales Bay.
+Northwest Marin County offers bucolic countryside views across the scenic Tomales Bay.
 It's also home to Point Reyes National Seashore.

 Tomales Bay and Point Reyes are Popular With: nature lovers, outdoorsmen and anyone who wants to get away from it all.
 You'll also find some nice beaches at Point Reyes.